speakeasy-api/openapi-directory/SDKs/meraki.com/0.0.0-streaming/go/README.md

 * `CreateNetworkSwitchSettingsQosRule` - Add a quality of service rule
 * `DeleteNetworkSwitchSettingsQosRule` - Delete a quality of service rule
 * `GetNetworkSwitchSettings` - Returns the switch network settings
-* `GetNetworkSwitchSettingsDhcpServerPolicy` - Return the DHCP server policy
-* `GetNetworkSwitchSettingsDscpToCosMappings` - Return the DSCP to CoS mappings
 * `GetNetworkSwitchSettingsMtu` - Return the MTU configuration
 * `GetNetworkSwitchSettingsMulticast` - Return multicast settings for a network
 * `GetNetworkSwitchSettingsQosRule` - Return a quality of service rule